matthew-sochor/support-tosa-open-enrollment/index.md

 # Let the Wauwatosa School Board know you support Open Enrollment

-There is potentially a pending vote by the Wauwatosa School board on Open Enrollment.  *It is being said that the community does not support Open Enrollment in Tosa schools*, if you do support it however, the board and Dr. Means needs to hear it.
+There is potentially a pending vote by the Wauwatosa School board on Open Enrollment.

+*It is being said that the community does not support Open Enrollment in Tosa schools*, if you disagree the board and Dr. Means needs to hear it.

-Please use this link to **send a public comment email to Dr. Means and the Tosa School board to show your support**.
+**Please send a public comment email to Dr. Means and the Tosa School board to show your support**.

 Also, feel free to add any personalizing details!
 The point of this is to make it easy for people to find the appropriate emails and have a simple template to start from.